ashishjmallick/Angular/my-first-app/README.md

 # AngularProjects
 Create your fist angular project  with README to help you to start from zero.
+Check Instructions.txt  to build  the  same project  from scratch and understand how angular works the  way it does by  following instructions.
+Please note  that this project is just a dummy project with just on input text item interacting with the angular.
+The sole idea is  to undertand how angular works by following instructions.txt only.

 # MyFirstApp